tanu-12/Day_to_day/README.md

 Sept 8 2024

 I am so tired .
 Why do u think even after not talking straight you have the audacity to leave your newborn on us .
 People who u don't like???????????
 The weekend they went out more than 3 times.
-Do you we were the ones who gave birth
+Do you we were the ones who gave birth?

+Sept 18 th 2024

+I am so tired my whole back hurts a lot.
+I thought of keeping this repos as something to write daily but I am always so tired so tired .
+I feel nothing about anything .
+Buying clothes, movies .
+I used to love watching movies I have stopped completely.